Nasdaq seeks US approval to require board diversity - RFI

 The exchange filed a request with the Securities and Exchange Commission to require listed companies to have, or explain why they do not have, at least one female board member and one board member who identifies as either an underrepresented minority or LGBTQ.

+Nasdaq Chief Executive Adena Friedman said she also wanted to accelerate progress on diversity in the United States, citing greater progress in other countries.

+"We are taking the leadership here because there has been so little action on this front, and we do think it's an important thing for us to do, to create a more inclusive capitalist society," Friedman said in an interview on CNBC.

-The exchange, in a 271-page proposal to the SEC, cited academic research showing the benefits of board diversity to company performance.
+Friedman said she would "welcome" a decision by the rival New York Stock Exchange to enact equivalent requirements.
+The exchange cited academic research showing the benefits of board diversity to company performance.

+The proposal requires at least one board director who identifies as female and one or more who self-identifies as one of the following: "Black or African American, Hispanic or Latinx, Asian, Native American or Alaska Native, Native Hawaiian or Pacific Islander."

+The board member could also qualify if they are "LGBTQ+," which "means an individual who self-identifies as any of the following: lesbian, gay, bisexual, transgender or a member of the queer community."

-The filing also noted that diversity in the US lags that of other countries and alludes to a World Economic Forum study that rated the US 53rd in board gender diversity.
-The exchange said Nasdaq-listed companies are already subject to European Union requirements on board diversity.
+Nasdaq's filing cited a World Economic Forum study that rated the US 53rd in board gender diversity.
+The exchange said Nasdaq-listed companies are already subject to European Union requirements on board diversity in some countries.

-"We are taking the leadership here because there has been so little action on this front, and we do think it's an important thing for us to do, to create a more inclusive capitalist society," Nasdaq Chief Executive Adena Friedman said in an interview on CNBC.
+The proposal also points to academic research that shows "diverse boards are positively associated with improved corporate governance and financial performance."
+These include studies that show gender-diverse boards or audit committees are better about disclosing financial information and have lower likelihood of manipulated earnings or earnings fraud.

 Friedman told CNBC that she believes the "vast majority" of Nasdaq's companies already have at least one female director but that the boards are far less representative in terms of other diversity.